Skip to main content

 2. Members can create a new Microservice entity, but are not permitted to delete a Microservice entity.

-2. Each entity property/relation can be immutable separately for specific users/roles.
+2. Each entity property/relation can be readable or immutable separately for specific users/roles.
 For example, the repository_link property can be immutable for all roles (except Admin).

-3. Allow specific users/roles to modify only entities owned by their team.
+3. Allow specific users/roles to read or modify only entities owned by their team.
 For example, Members can edit only Microservices that belong to their team.

 4. Action execution permissions can be given to specific users or roles.
 For example, you can allow every Member to create a new Deployment entity, however only Deployment Moderators can perform a day-2 action of "adding resources".